parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

 ### What versions of Maya are supported?
 The plugin supports various versions of Maya.
 Please check the [Dependencies Installation](dependencies_installation.md) page for specific version compatibility information.

-### Is this plugin free to use?
-Please refer to the [LICENSE](../LICENSE) file for licensing information and usage terms.

 ## Installation Questions

 ### Why am I getting installation errors?